 These laws are in place to protect consumers from receiving unsolicited emails, also known as spam.
 Email marketers must comply with these laws and it’s worth noting they carry significant fines if broken.

 But don’t let this scare you off email marketing!
-If you’re a legitimate business, and you use a credible email marketing service provider (like us!), you’re probably already following the rules.
+If you’re a legitimate business, your contacts are opted-in and you use a credible email marketing service provider (like us!), you’re probably already following the rules.

 How To Ensure Spam Compliance